faberorg/FatPy/docs/development/documentation.md

 mkdocs serve
 ```

-The `#!bash mkdocs serve` command will provide you with link `http://127.0.0.1:8000` to view the documentation locally.
+The `mkdocs serve` command will provide you with link `http://127.0.0.1:8000` to view the documentation locally.

 ## :fontawesome-solid-pen-nib: Writing Documentation